 OpenComp’s Comp Cycles empowers employers to make impactful adjustments that remain in line with company strategy, while shining a light on any inequities between new and tenured employees.
 The tool also unlocks adaptive pay transparency, intelligently guiding users in the compensation software on where to concentrate energy during merit cycles and focal reviews.

 5. OPEN Imperative members that track pay equity outperform national average wage gaps 85%

 Technology alone cannot fix inequities, which is why we launched OPEN Imperative (Organizations for Pay Equity Now) on Equal Pay Day 2022.
 Our 350+ members are committed to ending gender pay gaps in their organizations by 2027.

 OPEN Imperative members that tracked pay equity had a collective pay gap of $0.96 to the $1 — an 85% lower gap then the national average of $0.83.
 Their collective equal pay day was January 18, a full 50 days sooner than the national equal pay day of March 14.

 This is putting real dollars back into women’s pockets.
 This additional $0.13 to the $1, when invested over a 40-year career, will be worth $2.1M, assuming an annual return of 6%.

-This important milestone validates OpenComp’s vision, the intentions of its customers, and regulatory requirements.
+This important milestone validates OpenComp’s vision, the intentions of its customers, regulatory requirements, and our compensation software.
 Together, we are bringing clarity to every pay decision — and reimagining the standard for compensation – one that’s consistent, equitable, and scalable.